UsabilityEngineering/team-builder/README.md

 # Team Builder

 Team Builder is a multi-platform software designed to streamline the process of creating teams.
+These team are specically academic in nature and it's intended users are college professor and their students.
+Currently, there is only one well known program that provides our functionality but they (1) have a cost to use and (2) are only available web.
+We plan to make the software free to use and be available on web and mobile.

 ## UX Team Members